AgnivaMaiti/product-catalog-kmm/README.md

    ```

 2. **Open the Project**:
-   - For Android development, open the project in Android Studio.
+   - For Android development, open the project in Android Studio.
-   - For iOS development, open the `iosApp` directory in Xcode.
+   - For iOS development, open the `iosApp` directory in Xcode.

 3. **Build the Project**:
-   - In Android Studio, sync the project with Gradle files and run the app on an emulator or device.
+   - In Android Studio, sync the project with Gradle files and run the app on an emulator or device.
-   - In Xcode, select the appropriate scheme and run the app on a simulator or device.
+   - In Xcode, select the appropriate scheme and run the app on a simulator or device.